 Social sciences research examines relationships among individuals, as well as relationships between individuals and their societies.
 Our social scientists study topics such as the healing power of words, how evolution shaped human thought, and how physical spaces can encourage breakthrough ideas.

-Interim Associate Dean for the Social Sciences; Department Chair and Professor of Women's Studies; Professor of Psychology
+Associate Dean for the Social Sciences, Professor of Anthropology and Linguistics

 Units in the Social Sciences

 Anthropology research focuses on human biological and cultural variation in time and space, with four traditionally recognized subfields.

 Communication and Media is dedicated to producing cutting-edge scholarship about the media’s impact on individuals and society.

 In the Department of Economics, research covers a broad range of fields, including development economics, industrial organization, labor economics, and natural resource and energy economics.

 History at Michigan is global, multidimensional, and interdisciplinary, and research is conducted on a range of topics spanning the millenia and covering nearly every geographic region in the world.

 The International Institute (II) stimulates research and teaching on critical areas of the world and on international issues that cut across world regions and disciplines.

 Researchers in the Department of Linguistics explore language structure, history, knowledge, behavior, and use, and aim to integrate these diverse approaches to language in ways that engender new modes of linguistics inquiry and new research domains.